Joschua-Conrad/PSumSim/doc/source/concepts.rst

 elements in residual chunks (see `chunks`) can never be set and cannot contribute anything to the  full-scale.
 So the *maxhistvalue* in this chunk is smaller.

+During a regular simulation `reduceSum` will keep track of this.